you cannot dim the sun

 a reverence for peace

-the scarcity of justice
+the scarcity of unbiased justice

 incensed by violence

-for the people who have bullied me
+disgusted by the few who bullied me

 Journalist David Brinkley wrote, "A successful person is one who can lay a firm foundation with the bricks others have thrown at them."